 Regular wool, with it’s thicker insulating fibres, is popular as a sweater or a coat where the bulk works to fend off the winter chill.

 Synthetic fabrics are non-natural fabrics usually made from a combination of polyester, nylon and elastane.
 Fleece is also an example of synthetic kids winter clothing material.
 These fabrics are often more durable and moisture-wicking than merino wool, yet just as comfortable.
 Another upside is the hydrophobic nature of synthetics – this means moisture isn’t absorbed readily, so it does not get heavy.

 Synthetic materials tend to cost less than natural fabrics like wool and merino wool but still do the trick when it comes to keeping your little ones warm in winter or on the snow.
 On average, synthetic kids baselayers can wick roughly 7% of their weight in water before you start to feel wet.
 And even if you think your child might be cold the whole day, remember that they have to sit in the car, be in the lodge, get equipment on, and move around.
 All of this will cause them to sweat, and you have to factor that in.

-Synthetic midlayers that have a microfleece lining such as Rehall Joanna Pullover and Kilpi Wilke Pullover can also work well in combination with a thermal singlet and waterproof outer jacket for warmer winter snow days.
+Synthetic midlayers that have a microfleece lining such as Rehall Joanna Skivvy and Kilpi Wilke Skivvy can also work well in combination with a thermal singlet and waterproof outer jacket for warmer winter snow days.